cjc-lulus/crossrep/README.md

 - a3_drop_MV_xxx.sql
 - a3_crossdb_MVDDL_xxx.sql

+### Step 4

-### Step 4: while customer is close to start replication, ask them to run the following sql files :
+While customer is close to start replication, ask them to run the following sql files:

 1. a1_drop_fk_xxx.sql
 1. a2_alter_default_xxx.sql (if ok to alter, if not, need to drop them by running a2_drop_default_xxx.sql)
 1. a3_drop_extb_xxx.sql
 1. a3_drop_MV_xxx.sql

-In the same time, ask custoemr to run the following (CUST mode) [From  customer account:
+In the same time, ask customer to run the following (CUST mode) [From  customer account:
 - ACCOUNT_USAGE to be created
 - network policies to be created (SNOW-83395)